-US mission to make first-ever private lunar landing blasts off
+Private US lunar lander suffers ‘critical loss’ of fuel

 Commercial space race

-If the spacecraft reaches the moon, it would signal the first US soft landing since the final Apollo landing in 1972.
-It would also be the first-ever lunar landing by a private company.
+The mission is part of an accelerating space race among private companies, and if it is eventually able to reach the moon, it would be the first-ever lunar landing by a private company.
+It would also be the first US landing on the moon in more than half a century – since the final Apollo landing in 1972.

-Peregrine is set to land on the moon on February 23.
+Peregrine was set to land on the moon on February 23.
 It is part of a mission to gather data about the lunar surface before planned future human missions.

 The launch also marks the first trek to the moon’s surface as part of NASA’s Artemis lunar programme.

-The launch was essential for ULA, which developed Vulcan to replace its Atlas V rocket and rival the reusable Falcon 9 from Elon Musk’s SpaceX in the satellite launch market.
+The launch was essential for ULA, which developed Vulcan to replace its Atlas V rocket and compete with the reusable Falcon 9 from Elon Musk’s SpaceX in the satellite launch market.

 Astrobotic aims to be the first private business to successfully land on the moon.
-Only four countries have managed to do that: the US, Russia, China, and India.
+Only four countries have managed to do that: the US, the Soviet Union, China, and India.

-Private companies with hopes of spurring a lunar marketplace have had harder times, with Japan’s ispace and an Israeli company crash-landing on their first attempts.
+Private companies with hopes of spurring a lunar marketplace have had harder times with Japan’s ispace and an Israeli company crash-landing on their first attempts.

 However, the race among private space operators continues.
-US company Intuitive Machines also has spacecraft ready to fly and it hopes to beat Astrobotic, which is due to touch down on February 23, as it takes a more direct path.
+US company Intuitive Machines also has spacecraft ready to fly, and it hopes to beat Astrobotic to the moon because it is to take a more direct path.

 “First to launch.
-First to land is TBD,” said Astrobotic chief executive John Thornton.
+First to land is TBD,” Astrobotic CEO John Thornton said.